Looking for new ways to use LinkedIn Video?

-LinkedIn video doesn’t lack creativity; in fact, it can be the perfect place to show it off.
+LinkedIn video doesn’t have to be dull or lack creativity; in fact, it can be the perfect place to show it off.

 - Interview Industry Leaders

-If you get a chance to sit down with someone well-respected in the biz, take the opportunity to promote the experience and their expertise on LinkedIn.
+If you get a chance to sit down with someone well-respected in the biz, take the opportunity to promote the experience and their expertise through a LinkedIn video.

 Ask them questions that will be most relevant and helpful to your audience, and use the opportunity to promote the video ahead of time to gain as many followers as possible.